DonnyRZ/Curators-Vault/README.md

 # Curator's Vault MVP Generator

-A desktop application built with Electron and the Gemini CLI to generate MVPs (Minimum Viable Products) from mockups, features, and rules.
+A desktop application built with Electron and the Gemini CLI to generate MVPs (Minimum Viable Products) from pages, features, and rules.

 ## Overview

-The Curator's Vault MVP Generator is a tool that streamlines the process of turning design mockups into functional web applications.
+The Curator's Vault MVP Generator is a tool that streamlines the process of turning design pages into functional web applications.
 By leveraging the power of the Gemini CLI for AI-driven code generation, this application allows users to:

 1. Define a project workspace
-2. Upload design mockups
+2. Create and manage application pages
-3. Map features to each mockup
+3. Map features to each page
 4. Set project-wide rules and constraints
 5. Automatically generate a complete Single Page Application (SPA)